b2io/development-standards/CSharp/CSharp.md

 # Method Names

 - Pascal Casing
-- Methods should named with a verb or phrase that describes the action performed by the method.
+- Methods should be named with a verb or phrase that describes the action being performed by the method.
 - Each method should perfom on action, making naming simple.

 ```